-Given the size of Venus, you might be shocked to know that there’s a lack of magnetic field on the planet.
+Given the size of Venus, you might be shocked to know that there’s a lack of a magnetic field on the planet.
 It’s almost absent in Venus, and in addition, dynamo (conducting liquid + convection) is absent as well.
-This is because of its core, which is made of electrically conductive elements whose stimulation is very slow to produce a dynamo.
+This is because of its core which is made of electrically conductive elements whose stimulation is very slow to produce a dynamo.

 After knowing the temperature and composition of Venus, one might wonder what the climate is like on the surface of the planet.
 This section of kid facts about Venus will deal with the same.

 In Venus, the top layer of clouds is filled with hurricane-force winds with an average speed of 360 km/h.
-There’s lightning on the planet as well and it is all about sulfuric acid.
+There’s lightning on the planet as well and it’s all about sulfuric acid.
 This is of great interest to scientists as it can break and join complex molecules in interesting ways.

 Having known interesting facts about Venus, one might wonder what makes Venus an interesting planet, that it’s often an area of interest for scientists.
 The following section in kid facts about Venus will answer that.

 COOL FACTS ABOUT VENUS: